WARNING:

 sleeves, open shirts or no gloves.
 That may look “cool” for TV but Arc

-Rays can burn unprotected skin. similar serious
+Rays can burn unprotected skin.
+Similar serious

-as overexposure to the sun .
+problems can occur as overexposure to the sun .
 COVER

 UP!